seangfrank0474/nightshift/README.md

 I am using json formating to send data back and forth.
 Also using a dga to generate new keys everday for encryption.
 It curently only works with linux.

+Usage:
+This writes the custom 404 command python3 nighshift_cmd.py

 To Do:

 Use the dga fuction to generate and check the domains for your flexability.